After the event insurance (ATE) is a form of legal expenses insurance policy taken out after a legal dispute has arisen.

 ATE insurance usually covers a party's potential liability in the event of losing their case, in respect of their own disbursements, but more importantly, their opponent's legal costs and disbursements.

-It is therefore often taken out with another form of funding to cover the client's own legal costs, such as third party funding or a conditional fee agreement (CFA) reached between claimant and their solicitor.
+It is therefore often taken out with another form of funding to cover the client's own legal costs, such as third party funding or a conditional fee agreement (CFA) reached between a claimant and their solicitor.

 ATE insurance is different from pre-purchased before the event (BTE) insurance which is often included as part of a household or motor insurance policy and is therefore purchased before a dispute arises.
 BTE insurance usually covers legal fees and disbursements up to a specified limit.